thegeeklab/ansible-later/README.md

 from ansiblelater include Standard, Result

 tasks_are_uniquely_named = Standard(dict(
+    # ID's are optional but if you use ID's they have to be unique
     id="ANSIBLE0003",
+    # Short description of the standard goal
     name="Tasks and handlers must be uniquely named within a single file", check=check_unique_named_task,
     version="0.1",